masikol/combinator-FQ/README.md

 # combinator-FQ
-Tool for detecting adjacent contigs and calculating LQ-coefficient
+A tool for detecting adjacent contigs and calculating LQ-coefficient.

+Latest version: `1.5.b`.

 ### Description